Lung Cancer: Managing Shortness of Breath

 People who have dyspnea describe it as difficulty in breathing or shortness of breath.
 They often compare it to feeling like they are suffocating or being smothered.
-In many cases, patients may develop anxiety or panic if they feel they cannot breathe.
-Often their anxiety and fears can make the dyspnea worse.
-By panicking, patients can become more breathless and begin a cycle that is hard to stop.
+In many cases, you may feel anxious or panic if you think you cannot breathe.
+Often your anxiety and fears can make the dyspnea worse.
+By panicking, you can become more breathless and begin a cycle that is hard to stop.

 Who gets dyspnea?